AdobeDocs/marketo.en/help/marketo/product-docs/administration/field-management/create-a-custom-field-in-marketo.md

 >
 >The API name is used by the SOAP API and other backend processes.

-You can now use this custom field in forms, flow steps and smart lists!
+You can now use this custom field in forms, flow steps and Smart Lists!